fawaazkhan-dev/e-voting-system-face-recognition/README.md

 The system combines biometric authentication (face recognition) with OTP verification to improve security and reduce fraud.

+## 🔄 How It Works
+1. User logs in using face recognition
+2. OTP verification is triggered
+3. User casts vote securely
+4. Vote is stored in SQL database

 ## 🔧 Future Improvements
 - Cloud deployment
 - Improved face recognition accuracy